zuozhenggh/learning-library/data-management-library/mysql/mds-wordpress/create-compute/create-compute.md

 * An Oracle Free Tier or Paid Cloud Account
 * A web browser
-* Should have completed Lab3
+* Should have completed Lab 2

 ## Task 1: Create SSH Key on OCI Cloud Shell